Multivariate Break-Even Correlation Thresholds

 Say we have signals collected in a vector and a scalar return we try to predict.
 We model the return as a linear function of the signals:

-is the regression’s intercept (the unconditional expected return), is the vector of slope coefficients, and the residual is a mean-zero random variable with variance .
+is the regression intercept, is the vector of slope coefficients, and the residual is a mean-zero random variable with variance .
 We can decompose in into a scaled unit-variance residual term , where has unit variance, yielding .
 We assume , which we use throughout.
+Let denote the unconditional expected return and the signal mean vector.

 From the Model to Correlations